499602D2/tg-launchbot/README.md

 		- the largest bottleneck is usually Telegram's API

 	- improve json-parsing performance by using multiprocessing

+	- write stats to redis only, schedule disk writes to SQLite every ≈30 misn

+		- easy to do e.g. every API update

 	- 🚧 use in-memory caching, like redis or memcached, to handle all responses